google/WebFundamentals/src/content/en/showcase/2017/within.md

 The bitmap font's .png is loaded with THREE.TextureLoader in text-bitmap.js

-TextBitmap also includes an invisible hitbox for three.js raycast interaction, through a mouse, camera, or hand tracked motion controllers like Oculus Touch or the Vive controllers.
-The hitbox's size auto updates when you change the text options.
+TextBitmap also includes an invisible hitbox for three.js raycast interaction through a mouse, camera, or hand tracked motion controllers like Oculus Touch or the Vive controllers.
+The hitbox's size auto-updates when you change the text options.

 Bmtext.group is added to the three.js scene.
 If you need to access the children